Easing Out of Hashimoto’sby Jen Sinkler

 Including the gym.
 I had the pleasure of meeting up with her to talk both thyroid health and physical fitness, and the below interview was the result.
-For more, check out Jill’s popular ebook, Fire Your Thyroid, or look into booking a consultation with her.
+For more, check out Jill’s book, The Essential Thyroid Cookbook, or look into booking a consultation with her.

 Jen: What are some signs/symptoms of Hashimoto’s?